icepick4/Sonic-Game/README.md

 # Sonic Game

-## Commandes
+## Keys

-- Sauter : Barre espace
+- Jump : Space bar

-## But du jeu
+## Goal

-- Faire le meilleur score possible en esquivant les ennemies !
+- Make the best score while dodging enemies !

 ## Important

-- Le meilleur score est (1 bestScore pour chaque joueur enregistré) sauvé dans le fichier "bestScore.txt"
+- The best score (one best score per player registered) is saved in "bestScore.txt"
-- Le jeu dépend du module Pygame
+- The game depends of the Pygame module